asatarin/testing-distributed-systems/README.md

 ### PingCap (TiDB)
 * [Use Chaos to test the distributed system linearizability](https://medium.com/@siddontang/use-chaos-to-test-the-distributed-system-linearizability-4e0e778dfc7d) — describes Jepsen-like framework implemented in Go and used at PingCap to test TiDB
-* [A test framework for linearizability check with Go](https://github.com/siddontang/chaos) — Chaos is a Jepsen-like framework written in Go
+* [A test framework for linearizability check with Go](https://github.com/siddontang/chaos) — Chaos is a Jepsen-like framework written in Go, uses [Porcupine](#misc) linearizability checker
-* [Testing Distributed Systems for Linearizability](http://www.anishathalye.com/2017/06/04/testing-distributed-systems-for-linearizability/) — linearizability testing library used by Chaos framework
 * [Chaos Tools and Techniques for Testing the TiDB Distributed NewSQL Database](https://thenewstack.io/chaos-tools-and-techniques-for-testing-the-tidb-distributed-newsql-database/) and the same post on company [blog](https://pingcap.com/blog/chaos-practice-in-tidb/)
 * [Official Jepsen report on TiDB 2.1.7](https://jepsen.io/analyses/tidb-2.1.7) and [companion blog post](https://pingcap.com/blog/tidb-passes-jepsen-test-for-snapshot-isolation-and-single-key-linearizability/) in company blog
 * [Safety First!
 Common Safety Pitfalls in Distributed Databases Found by Jepsen Tests](https://pingcap.com/blog/safety-first-common-safety-pitfalls-in-distributed-databases-found-by-jepsen-tests/) — overview of Jepsen approach and tests with quick refresher on results for different databases to date